aplteam/Cider/docs/Cider-API-Reference.md

 4. Loading all Tatin packages from the Tatin installation folders defined on `tatinFolders`
 5. Injecting a namespace `CiderConfig` into the root of the project and populating it with the contents of the configuration file as an APL array
 6. Adding a variable `HOME` to `CiderConfig` that carries a path to where the project was loaded from
-7. Executing the project-specific function noted on `lx`, ususally to initialize the project
+7. Executing the project-specific function noted on `init`, usually to initialize the project
 8. Executing a non-project-specific function defined in Cider's own configuration file

 `OpenProject` requires parameters expected to be passed via the right argument as a parameter space.
 This is a namespace carrying appropriately named variables, typically created by calling `CreateOpenParms`.

-⍝  1. folder (mandatory)
-⍝  2. projectSpace
-⍝  3. parent
-⍝  4. alias
-⍝  5.
-Flags
-⍝     1. quietFlag
-⍝     2. suppressLX
-⍝     3. importFlag
-⍝     4. noPkgLoad

 The first two in the following list are mandatory, the remaining ones have appropriate defaults and are sorted alphabetically.